Multiapples/word-game-bot/README.md

 #  Word Game

-This is a word game that runs a Discord bot application.
+This is a word game that runs as a bot application on Discord.

 ## Acknowledgements